levist7/Credit_Risk_Modelling/README.md

 <img src= ".pipeline_sum.jpg">

-## Background

-Credit risk modeling is important for financial institutions.
-It represents the risk of borrower not being able to pay back the loan amount, credit card or other types of loans.
-In some cases, borrowers can pay only partial of the amount and the principal amount and interest amount are not paid.
-Both statistics and machine learning play an important role in handling big data and provide statistical modeling.

 ## Project

 This project is an AI-powered project to model the credit risk in compliance with the Basel accords.